-This report covers the period of July 2017 until June 2018.
+This report covers the period of July 2019 until June 2020.

-Lune Group Oy Ltd (Lunette)
+About Lune Group Oy Ltd (Lunette)

 Lunette is a company based in Juupajoki, Finland with a subsidiary in the US and established presence in the UK, Germany and Austria.
 We specialize in sales and promotion of Lunette Menstrual Cups manufactured in Finland.
-The yearly revenue continues on a growth path.
-The menstrual cups were, in 2018-2019, sold through a retailer network in almost 50 countries.
+The menstrual cups were, in 2019-2020, sold through a retailer network in almost 50 countries.

-Lunette was founded in 2005 and has become one of the leading menstrual cup producers in the world.
+Lunette was founded in 2005 and continues being one of the leading menstrual cup producers in the world.
 The high quality of our main product continues to be an important factor in positioning ourselves successfully in a competitive global marketplace, largely dominated by non-sustainable disposable period care products.